 For large upholstered pieces like sofas and chairs, durable cotton duck or canvas is a logical choice.
 Better yet, commission slipcovers made from these natural, easy-care fabrics.
 That way, you won’t need to worry about dirt and spills.
 Just toss them in the wash and they’re good as new!

 You can also look for furniture and pillows covered in nubby synthetic fabrics like chenille.
 They wear well and can be pre-treated with a stain guard for easy spot cleaning.

 Leather is also a great idea for upholstery.
 It looks right at home in a natural setting It is comfortable and develops character as it ages.
-Deep, rich tones with a distressed finish adds an authentic touch to your rustic interior.
-And, there’s nothing like the fragrance of real leather for a sensory boost!
+Deep, rich tones with a distressed finish add an authentic touch to your rustic interior.
+And there’s nothing like the fragrance of real leather for a sensory boost!

 Choose large area rugs that provide texture, color and softness underfoot.
 Just imagine exotic wool Dhurrie, Ikat or Kilim rugs used around the house.
 If you want a literal take on the rustic theme, you can find beautiful braided and rag rugs that harken back to colonial or pioneer days.